 So, we were known and loved by God, chosen by Him to become like Jesus Christ, called by God to come to Him, given right standing with Him, and finally given glory.
 I'd say that's all quite valuable!

 Deception #5: REJECTED

 - You are a failure.

-- No one wants you.
+- We want someone better than you.

 - You're not qualified.

 Your TRUE Identity: ACCEPTED